Leaves are growing out of the ground

 Graduate scholarships

-Graduate students pursuing a Master of Science in sustainable food systems or Graduate Certificate in food policy and sustainability leadership are eligible for the UDSA NextGen scholarship.
+Graduate students pursuing a Master of Science in sustainable food systems or Graduate Certificate in food policy and sustainability leadership are eligible for the USDA NextGen scholarship.
 After acceptance into either grad program, students will potentially be contacted with an offer to receive the USDA NextGen scholarship.
 No separate scholarship application is required.

 USDA NextGen professional development